The Power of Responding: Mastering Mental Strength in Sports

 Reacting vs. Responding: What’s the Difference?

 Reaction is automatic and instinctual.
-It’s what happens when your mind and body go into autopilot mode, driven by emotions, stress, or fear.
+It happens when your mind and body go into autopilot mode, driven by emotions, stress, or fear.
 This often results in rash decisions, frustration, or even hesitation.

 Why Responding Leads to Peak Performance